davidearn/epigrowthfit/README.md

 ## notes

 We have chosen to make the current package available publicly now (March 2020) in order to help people who are analyzing COVID-19 data.
 The documentation will improve over time.
-If you have suggestions for improvement, please e-mail us (bbolker@gmail.com and earn@math.mcmaster.ca).
+If you have suggestions for improvement, please e-mail us (bbolker@mcmaster.ca and earn@math.mcmaster.ca).